 - Test your site speed: Use Google PageSpeed Insights or GTmetrix.

 - Resize and compress images: Use free tools like TinyPNG.
+Also check that each image has an alt tag describing the image and using keywords where appropriate.

 - Remove unused plugins: Extra features can slow you down.